yunyunyang/wg-gesucht-api/README.md

 A Python-based project that scrapes search results from the [WG-Gesucht](https://www.wg-gesucht.de/) website and creates APIs for further use, such as saving search results to Google Sheets.
 This helps users find the latest shared apartments and accommodation in Germany.

+## Features

+- Scrapes listed rooms from WG-Gesucht by providing a location and relevant data
+- Filters partner ads and retrieves room data such as location, price, and availability
+- Uses the FastAPI framework to provide APIs
+- Provides the feature to store data in Google Sheets

 ## Prerequisite

 ```bash